-The table below shows current members of each of the Committees and the number of meetings held by each standing Committee in 2021.
+The table below shows current members of each of the Committees and the number of meetings held by each standing Committee in 2022.
+If elected at the Meeting, Charmaine R. Riggins is expected to be appointed to the Compensation Committee and the Governance and Nominating Committee.

-Name Audit Committee Compensation Committee Governance and Nominating Committee
+Name Name Audit Committee Compensation Committee Governance and Nominating Committee

-Donald H. Bullock, Jr. 1 Chair
+Donald H. Bullock, Jr. ✓ Chair

 M. Ann Harlan ✓

-Christopher H. Lake 1 √
+Christopher H. Lake ✓ ✓

 Sonja K. McClelland Chair ✓

 Vincent K. Petrella ✓ Chair

-Kenneth R. Reynolds 1 √
+Kenneth R. Reynolds ✓ ✓

-Rick R. Taylor √
+Rick R. Taylor ✓

 Number of Meetings 6 5 5